5stars217/5stars217.github.io/_posts/2023-10-25-using-KServe-to-deploy-malicious-models.md

 tags: [ml, malware, sdlc,red team]
 ---

 This post builds upon my [prior research](https://5stars217.github.io/2023-08-08-red-teaming-with-ml-models/) into what red teams can do with ML environments.
+Now we look at using other components of common ML pipelines in our attacks as either pre or post exploitation targets.

 # Table of Contents
 - [Table of Contents](#table-of-contents)